Tugby - a Taste of the Midshires, 31st August 2025

 Dave's 8½ mile walk took eighteen Ramblers on an interesting walk from the church in Syerston and across fields to Elston to visit its medieval chapel and take an early drinks stop.
 More fields took us to Moor Lane which we followed to East Stoke to join the Battle of Stoke Field Trail described along the way by NCC's colourful and informative display boards.

-After passing Stoke Hall (just visible over the wall), we visited St Oswald's Church and then followed the Trail to Red Gutter (see later) and on to the banks of the River Trent opposite Fiskerton for lunch.
-Afterwards, we walked along excellent fishermen's paths as far as Hazelford Weir before climbing up Trent Lane to the old Fosse at Eden Hall, then towards Elston to retrace our steps to Syerston.
+After passing Stoke Hall (just visible over the wall on Church Lane), we visited St Oswald's Church and then followed the Trail to Red Gutter (see later) and on to the banks of the River Trent opposite Fiskerton for lunch.
+Afterwards, we walked along excellent fishermen's paths as far as Hazelford Weir before climbing up the Trent Hills escarpement to Fosse Way at Eden Hall, then towards Elston to retrace our steps to Syerston.

 The start at All Saints Church, Syerston